Procedure of Company Registration in Bangladesh 2026

 Key Guidelines:

-• Incentives: Tax holidays (5-10 years in EPZs), duty-free imports for machinery.
+• Incentives: Tax holidays (5-10 years in EPZs), duty-free imports for

 Post-RJSC, operationalize via NBR and local authorities (5-15 days):